hirokidaichi/gilot/README.md

                     repo

     positional arguments:
-    repo                  REPO must be a root dir of git repogitry
+    repo                  REPO must be a root dir of git repository

     optional arguments:
     -h, --help            show this help message and exit